-When you're on a low-carb diet, you obviously can't order a burrito since one wrap pacs almost 50 carbs.
+When you're on a low-carb diet, you obviously shouldn't order a burrito as one wrap packs almost 50 carbs.
 Not to mention that your average burrito also comes with rice, corn, beans, and other high-carb ingredients.
 The numbers quickly add up, and you'll be over your keto macros limit before you know it if you order that burrito.

-Instead, it's best to go for salads that you can customize at Chipotle.
-Chipotle lets customers arrange their salad to contain a variety of meats, dairy products, different vegetables, and also salsa.
-More specifically, at Chipotle you have:
+Instead, it's best to go for salads that Chipotle lets you customize.
+Arrange your salad to contain a variety of meats, dairy products, different vegetables, and also salsa.
+The choices are endless at Chipotle, and include:

 You can also order customized Burrito Bowls.
 A burrito bowl is simply a burrito minus the wrap.
 This low-carb meal is also suitable for those looking to eat Paleo, low-carb, and diabetic-friendly food.
-And as for drinks, stick to plain water as Chipotle doesn't offer much in this department to the ketoer.
+And as for drinks, stick to plain water, unsweetened ice tea, and diet coke.

 For those just becoming familiar with keto, it's worth talking about ingredients you need to avoid at Chipotle.
 These are high in carbs and will likely kick you out of ketosis before you even finish your meal:

 You can easily find what Chipotle has to offer on their website.
 There, you can also customize each meal and get access to nutritional info for every individual ingredient.
 That's great when you're carefully planning your daily macros intake, which you should on a low-carb diet such as keto.